ABIF-McGill/YCharOS_IF_characterization/README.md

 **main_ycharos_IMX_images_script_Fiji.ijm**

 Next, a Fiji script strictly takes in that folder of images containing all raw images as well as filtered_cp_masks images.
+For this demo, you can use the cellpose masks generated in the previous step or download the images and cellpose masks found in the folder **demo_data_with_cp_masks**

 In the demo folder, a background intensity image calculated with the Minimum Intensity Projection is included in the folder ("bg_baseline.tif").
 A background intensity image of that filename is required for the script to run, and should be generated for each plate - alternatively, a background image collected on the microscope on a sample without cells or debris can also be used, as long as it is named "bg_baseline.tif"

 This script will generate a table of data extracted from the images, collection of intermediate images, as well as stacks from which to generate cropped images for display purposes, showing intenstity data as well as outlines for WT and KO cells.